 Like papayas, kiwis are naturally full of a ton of essential nutrients, including folate, potassium, vitamin K, and vitamin C. Vitamin C boosts white blood cells to fight infection, while kiwi’s other nutrients keep the rest of your body functioning properly.

 When you’re sick, chicken soup is more than just a feel-good food with a placebo effect.
 It helps improve symptoms of a cold and also helps protect you from getting sick in the first place.
 Poultry, such as chicken and turkey, is high in vitamin B-6.
 About 3 ounces of light turkey or chicken meat contains 40 to 50 percent of your daily recommended amount of B-6.

-Vitamin B-6 is an important player in many of the chemical reactions that happen within the body.
+Vitamin B-6 is an important player in many of the chemical reactions that happen in the body.
 It’s also vital to the formation of new and healthy red blood cells.
-Stock or bone broth, which is produced by boiling chicken bones, contains gelatin, chondroitin, and other nutrients helpful for gut healing and immunity.
+Stock or broth made by boiling chicken bones contains gelatin, chondroitin, and other nutrients helpful for gut healing and immunity.

 Sunflower seeds are full of nutrients, including phosphorous, magnesium, and vitamin B-6.
-They’re also incredibly high in vitamin E, with 82 percent of the daily recommended amount in just a 1/4-cup serving.
+They’re also incredibly high in vitamin E, with 82 percent of the daily recommended amount in just a quarter-cup serving.

 Shellfish isn’t what jumps to mind for many who are trying to boost their immune system, but some types of shellfish are packed with zinc.

-Zinc doesn’t get as much attention as many other vitamins and minerals, but it’s an element that can heavily affect our immune system.
-Our bodies need zinc so that our immune cells can function as intended.
+Zinc doesn’t get as much attention as many other vitamins and minerals, but our bodies need it so that our immune cells can function as intended.

 Varieties of shellfish that are high in zinc include:

 Keep in mind that you don’t want to have more than the daily recommended amount of zinc in your diet.
 For adult men, it’s 11 milligrams (mg), and for women, it’s 8 mg.
-Too much zinc can actually inhibit the function of the immune system.
+Too much zinc can actually inhibit immune system function.

-Eating right is a great start, but there are other things you can do to protect your family and yourself from the flu, colds, and other illnesses.
+Eating right is a great start, and there are other things you can do to protect you and your family from the flu, cold, and other illnesses.
 Start with these flu prevention basics and then read these seven tips for flu-proofing your home.
 Perhaps most importantly, read up on the flu vaccine and decide whether it’s right for you.